 1. Develop a meeting agenda.
 The meeting agenda shall identify the areas that should be addressed by the regional offices for all plants except those for which a PPS is required.
 A single written agenda outlining planned discussion topics is sufficient to conduct the meeting.
 Exhibit 2 provides a sample agenda for Column 1 and 2 plants.
 Treat the meeting agendas as draft and pre-decisional, and apply the NRC’s sensitive unclassified non-safeguards information (SUNSI) handling requirements, as necessary.
 Email the meeting agendas to ROPassessment.Resource@nrc.gov at least two business days prior to the meeting.
 At the conclusion of the assessment meetings, the regional office shall add the end-of-cycle agendas and plant performance summaries for all plants to the NRCs Agencywide Documents Access and Management System (ADAMS) to save them as agency records.
 They should be treated as internal documents and profiled as non-publicly available.

-2. Compile the PIM (RPS-Inspections/IR ), the results of the PIs, and the proposed inspection plan (RPS-InspectionsIP 22) for each plant.
+2. Compile the PIM (RPS-Inspections/RRPS Reports/IR 3 PIM), the results of the PIs, and the proposed inspection plan (RPS-Inspections/RRPS Reports/IP 22 Inspection Activity Plan Report) for each plant.
 Regions are not required to email this information to ROPassessment.Resource@nrc.gov

-In reviewing the PIM, staff review findings for the past two years to determine if there are any programmatic trends that should be considered during the assessment meeting.
+In reviewing the PIM, staff shall review findings for the past two years to determine if there are any programmatic trends that should be considered during the assessment meeting.
 Suggested areas of consideration are engineering areas (i.e., Criterion III, 50.59, 50.65), the corrective action program (Criterion XVI), procedures (Criterion V or Technical Specifications), and security.
 If there are an abnormally high number of findings in a given area, staff should consider using the information to inform the inspection sample selection for the next inspection cycle.
+The staff should document in the plant assessment package that the review was completed and whether or not a programmatic trend was identified.
+If a trend is identified, document if the trend warrants a focused inspection, e.g., a semi-annual PI&R trend review sample.

 3. Develop a PPS for those plants whose performance has been in Column 3, 4, or 5 of the Action Matrix during any quarter of the applicable assessment period.
 Also develop a PPS for those plants that may or will have new or continuing CCIs.